 So, what are the potential risks that the business could face in the future?

-Everything might look good right now, but things could change (for worse).
+Everything might look good right now, but things could change (for the worse).

 One of the potential risks that every business faces is industry disruption risk.